derailed/k9s_site/_topics/config.markdown

       featureGates:
         # Toggles NodeShell support.
 Allow K9s to shell into nodes if needed.
 Default false.
         nodeShell: false
-      # Provide shell pod customization of feature gate is enabled
-      shellPod:
-        # The shell pod image to use.
-        image: killerAdmin
-        # The namespace to launch to shell pod into.
-        namespace: fred
-        # The resource limit to set on the shell pod.
-        limits:
-          cpu: 100m
-          memory: 100Mi
       # The IP Address to use when launching a port-forward.
       portForwardAddress: 1.2.3.4
     cluster2: